jbuisine/macop/docs/source/documentations/problem.rst

 2.1 Problem definition
 ~~~~~~~~~~~~~~~~~~~~~~

-The **knapsack problem** is a problem in combinatorial optimization: Given a set of items, each with a weight and a value, determine the number of each item to include in a collection so that the total weight is less than or equal to a given limit and the total value is as large as possible.
+The **knapsack problem** is a problem in combinatorial optimisation: Given a set of items, each with a weight and a value, determine the number of each item to include in a collection so that the total weight is less than or equal to a given limit and the total value is as large as possible.

 The image below provides an illustration of the problem: